America’s Best Beaches for ’23

 No locals on the list … that’s good!

-For over 30 years he’s been setting the standards for determining: “America’s Best Beaches.”
+For over 30 years he’s set the scientific benchmarks for determining: “America’s Best Beaches.”
 We’re his beneficiaries — the beach is and always will be America’s #1 vacation choice.
 “Beach time” varies from person to person but the attraction is near certain.
 I’ve never heard of “a bad day at the beach.”
 Can’t be.

 Every year Dr. Leatherman evaluates more than 650 public beach facilities all over the United States.
 Providing a “first-ever professional beach rating” for the public.
 And having a blast while doing it.
 This guy is my kind of “beach bum.”
 I envy him his task.
 Oprah even put him on TV for having one of America’s best jobs.